Jump to content

 INSTALL INSTRUCTIONS - read this guide to learn how to properly install and run this game!

-TABLE MANUAL and INFO - read this guide for more information about this table and its features!
+TABLE MANUAL - read this guide for more information about this table and its features!

 RULES - read this detailed guide to learn all the secrets of this game!